 Spinning is carried out with rods and underslung reels.
 The reels range in size and power from the tiniest Ultralight type to huge pelagic-species busting popper reels beyond the scope of ABU production.

-I intend to collect quite a few examples of this spinning style of ABU fishing reel and will eventually get around to photographing and documenting and learning more about the range.
+I am collecting quite a few examples of the complete range in this spinning style of ABU fishing reel and will eventually get around to photographing and documenting and learning more about the range.

 A very interesting article by my friend Hans van der Pauw from Holland covers the History UL (Ultralight fishing).